hvarga/tuosde-docker/README.md

 Finally, it was ported to an OCI compliant container engine which is used till this day.
 Due to this, user can use any major operating system on his host while still be able to have all his software that he actually cares about.
-The other major benefit is that, due to an OCI image and Docker, EVERYTHING is now kept in a Git repository.
-This self contained, small in size, text-only repository practically stores a source code which is built by Podman.
-The output of this build is OCI image, a blob of over 1GB of data that can be run by Podman which grants you an access to your development environment.
+The other major benefit is that, due to an OCI image and Docker or Podman, EVERYTHING is now kept in a Git repository.
+This self contained, small in size, text-only repository stores a source code which is built by Podman or Docker.
+The output of this build is an OCI image, relatively small in size, that can be run by Podman or Docker which grants you an access to your development environment on virtualy any machine.
+The only thing what such machine needs to have is support for Podman or Docker.

 ## Requirements

-The tuosde-docker is a userspace software and as such requires a host operating system to run.
+The tuosde-docker is an userspace software and as such requires a host operating system to run.
 The tuosde-docker supports all major ones like GNU/Linux, Windows and macOS.

-To build an OCI image and run a container from it, you need to have Podman installed on your host system.
-Follow your host operating system package manager or seek an online help to do so as installation steps are out-of-scope of this document.
+To build an OCI image and run a container from it, you need to have Podman or Docker installed on your host system.
+Follow your host operating system package manager or seek an online help to help you install as installation steps are not covering this part.

 ## Build